oipwg/oip-react/src/components/AudioPlayer/AudioPlayer.md

 ;<AudioPlayerExample />
 ```
 ### Change Example
-When an sound artifact is loaded in, you are able to switch between the audio that is compiled by switching out the file that is rendered in the state.
+When the Artifact File is rendered but has multiple within the Artifact (Album, Playlist, etc...) you are able to switch between each one that is manifested by switching out the file that is to be rendered in the state.

 ```js
 const { Index } = require('oip-index')